zhaoshuxiang/cut-file-stream/README.md

 });
 ```

-if no filename, stdout will return;
+if no filename, stdout will return

-if no timeZone, default timeZone will be beijing: UTC+8;
+if no timeZone, default timeZone will be beijing: UTC+8